 A lovely 50s photo from the Richard Wojcik collection appearing on the Facebook page Vintage Los Angeles.
 Thanks, Richard!

 An ominous 1964 view added to the Carthay Circle History Facebook page by Kenny Adamson.
 Some of the shops near the theatre had already been demolished and work was underway on one of the new buildings.
-The theatre is running "Mary Poppins."
-It would continue to operate until 1969, the year of its demolition.
+At the time of the photo they had a second-run engagement of "Mary Poppins," a film that had opened at the Chinese on August 27 for a 17 week run.
+The Carthay Circle would continue to operate until 1969, the year of its demolition.

 More information: Check out the Cinema Treasures page for many fond recollections.

 There's a Carthay Circle History group on Facebook.
 Check out their photo album.
 Of interest on their page: 1925 - dedication? | 30s lantern slide | color video clip - theatre exterior |